TanyaElizabeth13/Milestone-Project-2/docs/README.md

 #### Imagery

-**Character - The Veg Heads!**
+**Characters - The Veg Heads!**

 ![mascotveg](../docs/imgs/veg.jpg)

-The Veg Heads! are fictional character based on this free image found on freepik.
+The Veg Heads! are fictional characters based on this free image found on freepik.
 The image was separated into the individual characters for use in the match game.

 **Mascot - Tommy Tomato**